Leading to a More Generous Region

 This initiative is at the heart of our mission.
 The pace of change in philanthropy is both rapid and profound — from our region's dynamic demographics and the rise of the next generation of philanthropists, to the continuing transfer of enormous wealth to heirs and the advent of new technologies for giving.

-Part of our philanthropy initiative, our Big Days of Giving have raised $65 million for nonprofits in the Sacramento region since 2013.
+Big Days of Giving, part of our philanthropy initiative, has raised $91 million for nonprofits in the Sacramento region since 2013.

 Our Big Day of Giving trainings encourage local nonprofits to network while they develop their marketing and board engagement skills.

-Donors can schedule their gifts to the organizations that help make the capital area vibrant
+Donors can schedule their gifts to 601 organizations that help make the capital area vibrant